amarikix/ConfettiCannon/README.md

 # ConfettiCannon

-to use this ConfettiCannon pakeage →
+to use this ConfettiCannon pakeage put this in your view. you alo need i changing state varible
+    @State var count = 0
         Button(action: {
             count += 1
         })  {